ITR Filing Deadline Missed?

 National Saving Certificate agent can act as advisors or agents.
 They would be authorized to collect the application form and submit to banks and post offices.
 Bombay Stock Exchanges (BSE) and National Stock Exchange (NSE) are included as receiving offices, apart from the commercial banks.

-The reason why one should buy SGB rather than physical gold under the SGB scheme depends upon several factors like,
+The reason why one should buy SGB rather than physical gold under the SGB scheme depends upon several factors as follows:

 • The quantity of gold for which the investor pays is protected.
 As the investor receives the ongoing market price at the time of redemption of such bonds.